 Adults need between 7-9 hours of sleep every night.
 Not hitting your full 7 hours multiple days in a row will lead to reduced performance at work, increased irritability personally, and an overall worse mood.

 Be sure to get plenty of sleep.
 If you need to, implement a bedtime routine to help yourself relax and get ready to sleep.
 Consider not using devices for 1+ hours before bedtime, implementing a yoga wind-down routine, or other strategies to help you feel relaxed.

 If you struggle with insomnia due to back or neck pain, this article explores sleeping positions that relieve pain.

 These can be an excellent addition to your bedtime routine: daily mindfulness and gratitude practices.
 Mindfulness is a strategy for coping with and controlling your emotions.
 It can be mentally centering and calming.

 If you’re not a morning person and you relied on your morning commute to wake up, consider implementing a morning mindfulness practice.
 You’ll be able to center yourself and your thoughts while waking up and preparing for the day ahead.

-In addition to a daily mindfulness practice, consider implementing gratitude in your routine.
+In addition to daily mindfulness practice, consider implementing gratitude in your routine.
 In crazy times like these, all of the negative news can be overwhelming.
 A daily gratitude practice is a good way to remind yourself of all the positive things in life.

 Drink plenty of water.